Show Me the Money: The Monetary Policy Risk Premium

 92 Pages Posted: 27 Mar 2016 Last revised: 18 Feb 2018

-This paper studies the extent to which investors consider monetary policy a source of risk, using evidence from cross-sectional stock returns.
-We create a parsimonious monetary policy exposure (MPE) index based on observable firm characteristics that have been linked to how stocks react to monetary policy in the previous literature.
-We find that stocks whose prices react more positively to expansionary monetary policy, high-MPE stocks, earn lower average returns.
-This finding is consistent with the fact that the Federal Reserve eases monetary policy in times of poor economic conditions when the marginal value of wealth is high.
-Thus, high-MPE stocks serve as a hedge against such periods.
-A long-short trading strategy designed to exploit this effect achieves an annualized value-weighted return of 9.96% with an associated Sharpe Ratio of 0.93.
+We create a parsimonious monetary policy exposure (MPE) index based on observable firm characteristics that previous studies link to how stocks react to monetary policy.
+Our index successfully captures stocks’ responses to both conventional and unconventional monetary policy.
+Stocks whose prices react more positively to expansionary monetary policy (high-MPE stocks) earn lower average returns.
+This result is consistent with the notion that high-MPE stocks provide a hedge against bad economic shocks, to which the Federal Reserve responds with expansionary monetary policy.
+A long-short trading strategy designed to exploit this effect achieves an annualized Sharpe Ratio of 0.93.

 Keywords: Monetary Policy, Asset Pricing, Risk Factors